testerslol123/Pokerbot/README.md

 ![Step 5 setup minimum](/src/img/readme/step5minimum.jpg)

 6. Place your browser window as close to the top left of the screen as you can (this makes the next step faster)
+* IF YOU ARE USING VIRAMATE, DISABLE THE IMPROVED ENGLISH FONT SETTINGS (OR DISABLE VIRAMATE ENTIRELY), THE BOT WON'T WORK AT ALL WITH DIFFERENT FONTS
 7. Press enter on the cmd window, the bot will now try to find the gameboard on your screen (DON'T MOVE YOUR BROWSER WINDOW AFTER THIS STEP)
 8. The bot will start working and will stop after the amount of minutes in the settings file.
 (If you want to stop it earlier just close the cmd window)